 The importance of connectivity within and between species, and across ecosystems has long been recognised, but only recently has there been the computational means to process and visualise the growing reams of data on animal movement to enable a synthetic view of how individual species use their habitat throughout the year.

 GOBI partners at Duke University’s Marine Geospatial Ecology Lab (MGEL) and at the University of Queensland are ideally equipped to gather and analyse data on the movements of migratory animals to map the ecological connections that the migrants generate.
-The resulting information will be used to build the Migratory Connectivity in the Ocean (MiCO) system.
-Knowledge from this work will support and ensure more effective area-based management of biodiversity and human activities through the understanding of ecosystem connectivity in the ocean.
+The resulting information has been used to build the Migratory Connectivity in the Ocean (MiCO) system.
+Knowledge from this work can increase the effectiveness of area-based conservation measures, to achieve a better balance between protecting biodiversity and managing human activities through the understanding of ecosystem connectivity in the ocean.